mvolkmann/blog/src/smalltalk/30-development-environment.md

   of all instance variables and their values.
 - Click the name of an instance to display its current value.

+To modify the value of an instance variable, select the variable in the left pane, modify the value in the right pane, and press cmd-s to save the change.

 The bottom pane can be used to enter and execute Smalltalk expressions.
-Instance variables can be directly accessed and where `self` refers to the object being inspected.
+Instance variables can be directly accessed by using `self` which refers to the object being inspected.
 For example, when the object is a `Morph`:

 - To get the value of the `color` instance variable,